Maxi10022/csharp-templates/README.md

 # Introduction

-This is a template repository with different opinionated csharp templates setup to get started immediatly.
+This is a template repository with different opinionated csharp templates setup **web-apis** to get started immediatly.

 # Setup/Usage